mosra/m.css/doc/doxygen.rst

 -   Math rendered as embedded SVG instead of raster images / MathJax.
 The supported feature set is equivalent to the `m.math Pelican plugin <{filename}/plugins/math-and-code.rst#math>`_, see its documentation for more information.
+-   Graphviz / Dot diagrams rendered as embedded SVG.
+The supported feature set is equivalent to the `m.dot Pelican plugin <{filename}/plugins/plots-and-graphs.rst#graphs>`_, see its documentation for more information.
 -   Uses Pygments for better code highlighting.
 The supported feature set is equivalent to the `m.code Pelican plugin <{filename}/plugins/math-and-code.rst#code>`_, see its documentation for more information.